graemeaheron/Elections-data-science/README.md

 # Elections-data-science
-A Python project using Python and Jupyter Notebooks to apply data science methods to analysing elections and voters.
-The project has 2 different parts:
+A personal project using Python and Jupyter Notebooks to apply data science methods to understand UK elections and voters.
+Commonly used packages throughout the project include Pandas, NumPy and Matplotlib.
+The project has 2 main components parts:
-- Data analysis and visualisation:
-- Machine learning:
+- Data analysis and visualisation: Using popular packages and custom hand built solutions to preform data visualisation and statistical analysis of elections and voters.
+Primary example is https://github.com/graemeaheron/Elections-data-science/blob/master/2015%20general%20election%20data%20analysis.ipynb.
+Visualisations include Sankey diagrams to show flows in voters behaviour and geographical representations of the UK to display data and trends by constituency.
+- Machine learning: Apply machine learning models to try and predict voting intentions.
+I have tried a couple of different appraoches.
+The main example is https://github.com/graemeaheron/Elections-data-science/blob/master/Modelling%20voter%20choice.ipynb.
+This uses survey data, random forests, neural networks and hyperparameter optimisation to model the voting choices of individuals.
+I have also attempted to create a Bayesian multi-level regression with poststratification model though with less success.

+This is an in progress project.